 Note that spot UV ‘printing’ is a misnomer, as it is a coating technique as opposed to a printing method.

-UV printing applies ultraviolet (UV) light to white cardstock or color-printed paper products.
+UV printing applies ultraviolet (UV) light to white card stock or color-printed paper products.
 The UV light cures the varnish applied to the printed material to produce a glossy finish to any design element

 This coating targets specific areas/spots of the printed product to seal their color in, produce an attractive sheen, and protect the surface against moisture and other types of wear and tear.

 The use of spot finish is also to create a diversity of textures on a printed surface for a dramatic, eye-catching effect.

 Spot UV Applications

 The applications of coating using UV include;